reudy14/SecretSanta/README.md

 - Uses file-based storage with automatic backups
 - Parties and assignments persist between server restarts
 - The assignment algorithm ensures no one gets themselves
-- All assignments are generated once per party and cached
+- All assignments are generated once per party and saved

 ## Merry Christmas! 🎅🎄❄️